10UWP/The-UWP-Tools-List/README.md

 [CompositionGridView](https://github.com/pnp0a03/CompositionGridView) no desc.

-[UWP-Composition-Radial-Gauge](https://github.com/XamlBrewer/UWP-Composition-Radial-Gauge) A XAML Radial Gauge Custom Control for UWP that is partially drawn by the Composition API.
-It uses the release version of Composition API, so this requires Requires Visual Studio 2015 update 1 and Windows 10 10586 SDK on your side.
-A blog post that explains the code is right here: https://xamlbrewer.wordpress.com/2016/01/23/building-a-custom-uwp-control-with-xaml-and-the-composition-api/.

-[UWP-Composition-API-Clock](https://github.com/XamlBrewer/UWP-Composition-API-Clock) Demonstrates using the Composition API in a Universal Windows Platform XAML control.Requires Visual Studio 2015 update 1, and Windows 10 10586 SDK.
-Contains a copy of Microsoft.UI.Composition.Toolkit that is maintained here: https://github.com/Microsoft/composition.
-A blog post explaining the code is here: https://xamlbrewer.wordpress.com/2016/01/04/using-the-composition-api-in-uwp-apps/.
+[UWP-Composition-Radial-Gauge](https://github.com/XamlBrewer/UWP-Composition-Radial-Gauge) A XAML Radial Gauge Custom Control for UWP

 [UWP-Composition-Rating-Control](https://github.com/XamlBrewer/UWP-Composition-Rating-Control) A UWP Rating Control drawn by the Composition API.
-There's a blog post explaining the code right here: https://xamlbrewer.wordpress.com/2016/07/11/building-a-uwp-rating-control-using-xaml-and-the-composition-api/ - Comes with the following dependency properties:
--    Maximum (int): number of stars, maximum score
--    StepFrequency (double): rounding interval, a percentage (e.g. 0.25)
--    Value (double): current value (from 0 to Maximum)
--    ItemHeight (int): height (and width) of each image in device independent pixels
--    ImagePadding (int): pixels between images
--   FilledImage (uri): path to the filled image
--    EmptyImage (uri): path to the empty image
--    IsInteractive (bool): whether or not the control responds to user input (tapping or sliding)

-Behavior:
-- Tap on an image to apply the integral value
-- Slide horizontally over the control to decrease and increase value with StepFrequency
+[UWP-Composition-API-Clock](https://github.com/XamlBrewer/UWP-Composition-API-Clock) Demonstrates using the Composition API in a Universal Windows Platform

 [UWP-Composition-Effects-Sample](https://github.com/XamlBrewer/UWP-Composition-Effects-Sample) An UWP app that illustrates some of the Composition API effects:
 - [Hue Rotation](https://xamlbrewer.wordpress.com/2016/04/08/uwp-composition-effects-hue-rotation/)